Package 'MortalityLaws'

 ...

-Arguments to be passed to methods, such as graphical parameters (see par).
+Further arguments passed to graphical methods, such as parameters (see par).

 Value